Research Accelerator Funding Call for 2023 has closed

-The Tanenbaum Institute for Science in Sport (TISS) is pleased to announce its inaugural 2023 call for funding support for research project proposals.
+The Tanenbaum Institute for Science in Sport (TISS) is pleased to announce its 2024 call for funding support for research project proposals.
 This funding from the TISS Research Accelerator Fund is intended to support new ideas and promote innovation and interdisciplinary research in sport science and sport medicine.
 Project proposals from a wide range of disciplines are welcomed and there is a portion of the funding that is specifically designated for projects related to sports analytics, modeling and data science research within sport.

 Call for Letters of Intent (LOI) to apply for TISS Research Accelerator Funding: